Girard College: Stephen Girard's legacy

-Girard arrived in the City of Philadelphia, in May 1776, during the momentous summer of the American Revolutionary War and remained there for the rest of his life.
-During his 55 years in the "City of Brotherly Love", he became the wealthiest American of his time and the fourth wealthiest American of all time, adjusted for today's dollars.
+Born in the seaport city of Bordeaux, France, in 1750, Stephen Girard arrived in the city of Philadelphia, in May 1776, during the momentous summer of the American Revolutionary War and remained there for the rest of his life.
+During his 55 years in the city, he became the wealthiest American of his time and the fourth wealthiest American of all time, adjusted for today's dollars.